D-E-F-E-A-T/Vanilla-JavaScript-Personal-Site-Template/README.md

 # Vanilla-JavaScript-Personal-Site-Template

-An SPA personal site written in vanilla JavaScript, HTML and CSS.
+An SPA (Single Page Application) personal site written in vanilla JavaScript, HTML and CSS.

+To see it running on Netlify, [click here](https://vanilla-js-spa.netlify.app/)